 When you can’t pay your debts, bankruptcy can help you by granting you relief on some debts through asset sales or through an extended repayment plan.

-Filing for bankruptcy requires you to complete several steps:
+Filing for personal bankruptcy involves several steps:

 - Receive credit counseling from an approved credit counseling agency